MountSionCBSSecondary/SchoolWebsite/docs/git-commands.md

 ```
 git checkout <<PR-branch-name>>
 ```
-Now you can view and run the code of the pr locally.
+Now you can view and run the code of the PR locally.
 Once you are done you can checkout a different branch or if you wish to return to the branch you were on before you checked out the PR run the following command
 ```
 git checkout -
 ```
 ## Rebasing your own PR
-So with multiple people working on a project the master branch (the original repo) can get ahead of the branch you are working on, so you will need to catch your work up to the master, this is known as Rebasing.
+With multiple people working on the same project, the master branch may have changed by the time you're ready to make your PR.
+Your branch must be up to date with the latest version of the master branch before you make a PR.
+This is known as `rebasing`.

-This process is done by the following, first you need to checkout master, the master is the branch that is in line with the origin repo on GitHub, once you are on the master branch you will need to pull the changes down from GitHub.
-Now your master branch locally is uptodate with the github repo.
+This process is done by the following, first you need to checkout master, `the master is the branch that is in line with the origin repo on GitHub`, once you are on the master branch you will need to pull the changes down from GitHub.
+Now your master branch locally is up to date with the github repo.
 Next, you need to check out the branch you want to rebase, once on this branch, you can rebase off your local master branch.
 So to do that you can run the following commands
 ```
 git checkout master
-git pull origin
+git pull origin master
 git checkout <<branch-to-rebase>>
 git rebase master
 ```